 2.1 Fertilising products containing polymers which are coating agents or increase the water retention capacity or the wettability of the product

 The degradability of polymers which are coating agents or increase the water retention capacity or the wettability in fertilising products, as defined in Article 2, point (1), of Regulation (EU) 2019/1009, which do not fall within the scope of that Regulation shall be demonstrated in accordance with the delegated acts referred to in Article 42(6) of that Regulation.
-In case of absence of such delegated acts, products containing such polymers shall not be placed on the market after 16 July 2026.
+In the case of absence of such delegated acts, such polymers shall not be placed on the market in fertilising products which do not fall within the scope of Regulation (EU) 2019/1009 after [Publications Office, please insert the date = 5 years after the date of entry into force of this amending Regulation].

 2.2 Agricultural and horticultural products other than fertilising products referred to in paragraph 2.1